jblaplace/aws-beanstalk-java-exceptions-one-line/README.md

 - Pay attention to the pattern: \<pattern>%-4relative [%thread] %-5level %logger{35} - %msg **%xException %nopex**%n\</pattern>
 - You now need to configure your Beanstalk Environment to stream the application log file back to CloudWatch Logs
     - Leverage **.ebextensions** and create a **.config** file which simply creates a temporary file on the Beanstalk instance.
     - That file is a CloudWatch Logs agent configuration file.
+    - The file also creates the directory that will hold the log file and sets the proper permissions on the directory.
     - The file should reside in the .ebextensions folder found at the root of the Application  Zip/package sent to Beanstalk.
         > Ex: /.ebexternsions/myapp-log.config